czroth/czroth/README.md

 * If I get the chance to make you something to eat it will likely be a Neapolitan style pizza, unless it is your birthday, in which case it will be crêpes.
 If you get the chance to make me a meal, I will happily eat whatever you make.

-* I've travelled to Italy, Scotland, Germany, Prague, Lebanon, Mexico, and Tokyo.
+* I've travelled to Italy, Scotland, Germany, Czechia, Lebanon, Mexico, and Japan.

 ## Working Together